 Bringing lead generation in-house isn’t all bad.
 It helps to keep costs low.
-Your team will find it time-consuming but strong teamwork and collaboration will stop people from feeling burnt out.
+Your team will find it time-consuming, but strong teamwork and collaboration will stop people from feeling burnt out.

-Often in-house lead generation strategies are highly effective.
+Often, in-house lead generation strategies are highly effective.

-Your sales team knows what type of people are interested in your product or service, as well as having in-depth knowledge of the sales process.
-They have a better idea of your target audience than anyone else in your company.
+Your sales team knows what type of people are interested in your product or service and has in-depth knowledge of the sales process.
+They have a better idea of your target audience than anyone in your company.

-That means they know which leads to capture, and what data to collect.
+That means they know which leads to capture and what data to collect.